Every week a multitude of open python projects, frameworks and scripts join the ranks of the python community.

 Capture and inject traffic on LAN.
 Individually arpspoofs the target box, router and DNS server if necessary.
 Does not poison anyone else on the network.
-Displays all most the interesting bits of their traffic and can inject custom html into pages they visit.
+Displays most of the interesting bits of their traffic and can inject custom html into pages they visit.
 Cleans up after itself.

 An easy to use framework for writing IRC bots in python.